hackclub/hackclub/drumpad/README.md

 ## Getting started

 Let's start by setting up our coding environment using [repl.it](https://repl.it/), a free, online code editor.
-To begin, navigate to [repl.it](https://repl.it/languages/html), and create a new repl.
+To begin, go to [repl.it/languages/html](https://repl.it/languages/html).
+Your coding environment will spin up instantly!

-You will see that there are already three files: index.html, style.css, and script.js.
+You will see that there are already three files: `index.html`, `style.css`, and `script.js`.
 Navigate to your `index.html` file, and we will work on the structure of our drum pad there.

-## HTML:
+## HTML

 We will write most of our HTML code inside the `body` tag.
 Let's start by creating a header that displays the text `DRUM PAD` using the `h1` tag: